dabenor/golangphonebook/README.md

 Response Format:
-You will receive an array of contacts, followed by pagination metadata.
+You will receive an array of no more than 10 contacts, followed by pagination metadata.
 - total_pages is the number of pages of contacts for the current query
 - current_page is the page of results returned to the client
 - total_count is the total number of records in the Phonebook that match the filters.
 That's only affected by adjusting the filter parameters